Prerequisites for the Cheater

 If you love the other man/woman, admit it; if you’re not sure you want to remain in the marriage, say so; if the victim spouse presents

 evidence of the affair, own up to it.
 You need to understand that the worse thing that could happen has already occurred…you slept with

 someone else.
-Therefore, continuing to lie, twist, or deny is simply adding insult to lie about various odds and ends.
+Therefore, continuing to lie, twist, or deny is simply adding insult to injury.
+If you are looking your spouse in the eye and

+claiming to want the marriage to work then you cannot continue to lie about various odds and ends.
 You have been lying to your spouse for

 the entire duration of the affair, therefore, if you continue to lie now, it sets the reconciliation process waaaay back.
 The victim spouse likely

 knows the answers to the questions they are asking, or can usually find out, so if you are interested in rebuilding trust in the relationship,

 simply STOP LYING!

 #2 Do not get defensive or assign blame.

 This is not the time to employ the old adage of "the best defense is a good offense."
 This is the time to be contrite, remorseful, empathetic,